-- I. Note that Council is asked to approve the updated Pay Policy Statement. - II.
-Note that the Ashford Apprentice Wage Allowance will increase to 20 pence per hour over the National Minimum Wage rate applicable to the age of the apprentice. - III.
-To note the Chief Executive has exercised her Urgent Matters Delegation to implement changes to the lower pay scales to address compression caused by changes to the statutory living wage rates and to consolidate the Ashford Living Wage Allowance into the pay scales.
+I. Note that Council is asked to approve the updated Pay Policy Statement.

+II.
+Approve the continuation of the Ashford Apprentice Wage Allowance at a rate of 20 pence per hour over the National Minimum Wage rate applicable to the age of the apprentice.